abrdn New Dawn

 12-month period to 31 January 2023, ABD generated a NAV total return of -0.7%, a 3.1 percentage point underperformance relative to its benchmark.

 One of the largest contributors to the trust’s underperformance over 2022 was the performance of the Aberdeen Indian Equity fund, which is managed with a similar philosophy to that of ABD.
 Whilst the team retained an overweight to India over the last 12 months – which was a net positive for the trust, given the region’s outperformance – the India fund’s focus on quality meant that it missed out on the rally in the Adani Group of companies over that period.
 These companies, which range from a port operation to an oil and gas business, were able to post strong revenue performance.
-The ABD team notes that the group falls far below its hurdle for a ‘high-quality’ group of companies, given their poor governance track records and high leverage, for example.
+The ABD team comments that the group falls far below its hurdle for a ‘high-quality’ group of companies, given their poor governance track records and high leverage, for example.
 We note that while not entirely captured by our sampled month-end time period, the team’s concerns around the Adani Group appear to have been vindicated.
 The Adani Group of companies have come under substantial selling pressure since 24 January, thanks to a report issued by a professional short-seller firm.

 Statistical metrics point to the reliability of ABD’s long-term outperformance.

 There are a few statistics which do support the notion that ABD’s process does promote more resilient returns, reflecting the greater reliability of the revenues of high-quality companies.
-In particular we point to two mathematical performance metrics relative to ABD’s peers over the last five years (based on monthly returns): downside deviation and batting average, both of which rank best amongst its peers.
+In particular two mathematical performance metrics relative to ABD’s peers over the last five years (based on monthly returns): downside deviation and batting average, both of which rank best amongst its peers.

 Downside deviation measures ABD’s underperformance during periods in which it returns less than MSCI AC Asia Pacific ex Japan, with a lower figure indicating that ABD’s underperformance adds the least amount of additional downside risk of any of its peers.
 ABD also has the second-lowest overall volatility of any its peers, though with a smaller gap between its peers when compared to its downside deviation.

 ABD’s batting average measures the consistency of its outperformance relative to the MSCI AC Asia Pacific ex Japan, i.e., the percentage of months over the five-year period in which ABD outperforms the index.
-Whilst ABD has not been the best performer over the last five years, the superior consistency of its outperformance does support the idea that quality companies are far more reliable, and less likely to move in and out of favour.
+Whilst ABD has not been the best performer over the last five years, the superior consistency of its outperformance may support the idea that quality companies are far more reliable, and less likely to move in and out of favour.

 Peer-group comparison – Asia Pacific sector